A HEADS-UP, INFRASTRUCTURE WELDING REQUIRES OVERSIGHT TO BUILD BACK BETTER

 It’s a mistake to think other engineering disciplines are qualified to do what welding engineers do.
 There has always been a lack of welding knowledge in industry, including on past infrastructure projects, because the science, technology, and application of welding are not generally taught at the four-year university or college level to engineering students, except to those in a welding engineering degree program.
 And therefore, this lack of welding knowledge shows up in industry and on infrastructure projects as welding mistakes that cause welding defects, repairs and failures when the engineering students become engineers and are hired and expected to establish and specify welding design, and fabrication requirements for industrial and infrastructure projects.

-Every time I hear on the evening news that some infrastructure or bridge welding project has welding defects that must be repaired, or has failed, the first thing that comes to mind is that there was no welding engineer supporting the project.
-And in most cases that assumption is correct, because most companies that design or fabricate infrastructure and bridge weldments typically have no one on their staff with a welding engineering degree to properly establish and specify infrastructure and bridge welding requirements.
-This limits their ability to answer technical welding questions, prevent and solve welding problems, and interpret and apply the welding and fabrication requirements in applicable infrastructure and bridge welding codes, standards and specifications, which can be especially challenging to the layman user or specifier.
+Every time I hear on the evening news that some infrastructure project has welding defects that must be repaired, or has failed, the first thing that comes to mind is that there was no welding engineer supporting the project.
+And in most cases that assumption is correct, because most companies that design or fabricate infrastructure weldments typically have no one on their staff with a welding engineering degree to properly establish and specify infrastructure welding requirements.
+This limits their ability to answer technical welding questions, prevent and solve welding problems, and interpret and apply the welding and fabrication requirements in applicable infrastructure welding codes, standards and specifications, which can be especially challenging to the layman user or specifier.
 Welding design and fabrication questions and problems can come up when least expected.
 Support by a welding engineer who has the correct answers and solutions can prevent welding mistakes.
 One welding mistake can cost millions.